src-thk/crop-books/README.md

 # crop-books
 CROP BOOKS is  platform that focuses on the growth of farmers by implying MSP and promoting alternatives to conventional farming.
 Also, creating mutual benefits for businesses by eliminating middle-man.
+Made for Geekathon-2020

 ## Project setup